gjamilis/gjamilis/README.md

 - 👋 Hi, I’m Guillermo Jamilis
 - 👀 I’m interested in php, javascript, harbour, clipper, delphi
-- 🌱 I’m currently learning Laravel and VueJS
+- 🌱 I’m currently learning Laravel and React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...